 To truly write a diverse cast of characters, and thus make steps to represent humanity in all its beautiful complexities and shades, we should just write characters.
 Not characters defined solely by their sex.

-If we accept that people are not walking stereotypes, then I feel strongly that not making all our characters walking stereotypes can be a force for good in the world.
+People are not walking stereotypes, and I feel strongly that not making all our characters walking stereotypes can be a force for good in the world.

-I just finished a book (The Haunting Of Ashburn House by Darcy Coates) with almost no male characters in at all, and only realised part way in because the characters weren’t written like stereotypes, they were just characters who happened to all be female.
-Because they were written like people and their sex was just one aspect of their character, it didn’t impact the story.
+I just finished a book (The Haunting Of Ashburn House by Darcy Coates) with almost no male characters in at all, and only realised part way in.
+The characters weren’t written like stereotypes, they were just characters who happened to all be female.
+They were written like people and their sex was just one aspect of their character, it didn’t impact the story.
 The story was the story, regardless of their sex.

-To embrace humanity in all its shades, representing the men with make up and flowers in their hair through to the men who are army generals, and the women who win boxing matches to the women who model wedding dresses, is a beautiful thing.
+Embrace humanity in all its shades.
+The men with make up and flowers in their hair through to the men who are army generals.
+The women who win boxing matches to the women who model wedding dresses.
+The scope of humanity is a beautiful thing.
 It’s something I aim for in my own stories because I love humanity and all ways it presents itself.
 And there’s no right wrong way to be male or female, you’re just you.

 Embracing the huge variety of people, their interests and sexualities and personalities, in our stories means that nobody feels excluded.
 If you’re welcome in stories, represented in characters good, bad, smart, complex, you’re welcome in society.
 If your humanity is understood and accepted by the story tellers, it will seep through into everywhere else and you’ll no longer stick out as strange.
 You’ll no longer be “other” because people will just be people.